Most Reliable Smart (Mcc) Models: Real MOT Data Analysis

 Proven Durability Champion

-Smart (Mcc) has built its reputation on reliability, but does the data back it up?
-We analysed 77,231 real MOT tests from the DVSA database to find out exactly which Smart (Mcc) models live up to the hype and which ones fall short.
+Smart (Mcc) sits near the middle of UK manufacturer rankings.
+We analysed 77,283 real MOT tests from the DVSA database to identify which Smart (Mcc) models outperform the brand average and which to avoid.

 This isn't survey data or owner opinions.
-These are actual pass/fail results from UK garages, covering every Smart (Mcc) model sold in the UK from 2000 to 2023.
+These are actual pass/fail results from UK garages, covering Smart (Mcc) models sold in the UK from 2000 to 2023.

 How Smart (Mcc) Compares to Rivals